 Author Existence Failure: A very unusual case.
 Fans feared for years that Keiji Inafune, who had been lobbying his superiors at Capcom for years to let him do a third game, would either leave Capcom or retire before he could pull it off.
 The trope was seemingly averted when, ten years after Legends 2, Inafune finally announced that development for the sequel was underway.
 A month later, Inafune left Capcom.
-Development of Legends 3 then eased soon after, after Capcom cancelled the project for vague, barely-defined reasons, making this trope ultimately played straight (in a non-lethal way).
+Development of Legends 3 then ceased soon after, after Capcom cancelled the project for vague, barely-defined reasons, making this trope ultimately played straight (in a non-lethal way).

 Crack Is Cheaper: The Misadventures of Tron Bonne.
 Good luck finding the original for under a hundred dollars.
 For a while, it seemed unlikely to get a digital rerelease, as the rights for a song supposedly expired.
 Now it's available on Play Station Network in North America for $6.